 Successfully implementing multimodal AI requires understanding technical constraints and designing systems that account for the unique characteristics of vision-language models.

-Cost and Performance Trade-offs: Processing images with multimodal models costs significantly more than processing text alone.
+Processing images with multimodal models costs significantly more than processing text alone.
 GPT-4V processes high-resolution images at approximately 10-20x the cost of equivalent text-only processing.
 This cost difference requires careful consideration of when multimodal capabilities justify the expense.
 Optimize costs by using multimodal models only when visual understanding adds significant value, preprocessing images to reduce resolution when full detail isn't needed, batching image processing requests where possible, and implementing fallback to text-only processing when visual analysis isn't necessary.
-A document processing company reduced multimodal AI costs by 60% by first classifying documents into simple versus complex categories, using traditional OCR for simple documents and multimodal processing only for complex cases requiring visual understanding.
+The most reliable cost-control pattern for document workflows is a two-tier router: classify each document as simple or complex first, send the simple ones through traditional OCR, and reserve the multimodal pass for documents where visual understanding is genuinely required.
+The cost gap between the tiers is large enough that this routing alone often cuts multimodal spend in half or more.
 For broader insights on optimizing AI implementation costs, see our article on reducing LLM token costs through optimization strategies.

 When to Choose Multimodal AI vs. Text-Only Approaches